pcda18/pcda18.github.io/week-02.md

 words_2
 ```

-The Python shell should print `['hunting', 'cap']`, i.e., the subset of the list "words" from index 2 to index 3.
+The Python shell should display `['hunting', 'cap']`, i.e., the subset of the list "words" from index 2 to index 3.
 An *index* refers to a position within an ordered list.

-In general, `list_name[start:end]`, where "start" and "end" are integers, returns a subset of "list-name" from index `start` to `end-1`.
+In general, `list_name[start:end]`, where "start" and "end" are integers, returns a subset of "list_name" from index `start` to `end minus 1`.
 The "end minus 1" bit may seem odd, but in practice it makes slice notation more readable.
-The snippet above, for instance, gives us a list containing 2 items, equal to 4 minus 2.
-And if we want to excerpt the first three items in a list, the following notation will do the trick.
+For instance, if we want to excerpt the first three items in a list, the following notation will do the trick.

     words[:3]